|Support||24/7 live chat|

-- Are VyprVPN’s apps completely secure (no leaks)?
+- Are VyprVPN’s apps secure (no leaks)?

 - Is VyprVPN a good value for the money considering all the latest test results?

-All of these questions are clearly answered in this VyprVPN review, with screenshots below to verify all results.
+All of these questions are answered in this VyprVPN review, with screenshots below to verify all results.

 VyprVPN overview (pros and cons)

-Extensive speed tests on servers throughout VyprVPN’s network found the performance to be great.
+Extensive speed tests on servers throughout VyprVPN’s network found the performance to be good.
 I could regularly get near to my full bandwidth (baseline speed) with nearby VyprVPN servers.
 Long-distance speed tests were also solid and reliability was great (no connections issues).

 VyprVPN’s updated applications offer a secure kill switch to block all network connectivity if the VPN connection drops.
 It will also block traffic when switching servers, thereby ensuring no data packets escape outside the VPN to the unencrypted internet.
 Extensive testing with both the Windows and Mac OS apps did not reveal any leaks or security issues.